 Most people appreciate that we need to exercise our muscles to keep them toned; well, the heart is a muscle too, and research shows a positive link between regular exercise and fitness and improved cardiovascular health7.
 Exercise can make us feel good too, and improve our overall health and sense of well-being.
 Don’t think that you need to become an athlete – regular moderate activity can be just as beneficial – just do anything to can to keep active within your own limitations, and gradually build up your exercise regime.

 You knew we couldn’t go for long without mentioning gut health!
 We always say that ‘good health starts in the gut’, but how can this apply to heart health too, I hear you ask?
 Amazingly, research suggests that certain strains of bacteria, via a combination of active mechanisms, can work to lower serum cholesterol.
-Lactobacillus plantarum CECT 7527, Lactobacillus plantarum CECT 7528, Lactobacillus plantarum CECT 7529) are the first probiotic strains available in the UK to have been shown in a clinical trial8 to help lower cholesterol – healthcare practitioners may be interested to know that you can find these strains in our ‘For your cholesterol’ product along with Omega 3 oil from flaxseeds.
+Lactobacillus plantarum CECT 7527, Lactobacillus plantarum CECT 7528, Lactobacillus plantarum CECT 7529 are the first probiotic strains available in the UK to have been shown in a clinical trial8 to help lower cholesterol.

 There are a bewildering array of supplements associated with improved heart health, and it can be difficult to know which one is best for you, so I’d always suggest seeking advice from a healthcare practitioner rather than taking a random cocktail of supplements and hoping for the best.
 But I’d like to highlight a couple of key supplements that may provide some benefits for cardiovascular health:

 We’ve already mentioned healthy fats in our diet, but for some it can be a challenge to ensure that dietary sources provide enough for our needs.
-Linolenic acid has been positively associated with cardiovascular health and balanced cholesterol levels9, and so again, practitioner will be delighted to know that we include a capsule of linolenic acid in our ‘For your cholesterol’ making it an all-round supplement to help support a hard-working heart.
+Alpha-linolenic acid has been positively associated with cardiovascular health and balanced cholesterol levels9.

 But one of my favourite supplements to help support cardiovascular health is magnesium: it’s a mineral that is becoming elusive in the modern diet, and deficiency has been linked to cardiovascular issues10.
 Because there are a few potential interactions and contraindications with magnesium, I would not advise everyone to self-prescribe this mineral supplement, but it’s certainly one to discuss with your doctor or healthcare practitioner.